A Hybrid Statistical Learning Framework for Capability-Based Decision Support in Manufacturing: Empirical Validation on Manufacturing Data

-To eliminate potential information leakage and avoid favorable data partitioning effects, we adopt a strictly leak-free evaluation protocol based on dimension-level grouping.
+To improve robustness against split-induced dependence and avoid favorable data partitioning effects, we adopt a group-aware evaluation protocol based on dimension-level grouping.
 All samples associated with the same \texttt{dim\_id} are confined to a single partition, ensuring that no shared process characteristics are present across training and testing sets.
-We construct and aggregate $10$ independent leak-free splits, resulting in a dataset of $10{,}000$ samples with consistent preprocessing and feature definitions.
+We construct and aggregate $10$ independent group-aware splits, yielding $10{,}000$ split-level evaluation records with consistent preprocessing and feature definitions.

 Model training follows this group-aware split, preserving strict isolation across training, validation, and test sets.
 The UC-Cap formulation remains anchored, combining an uncertainty-aware statistical baseline with a residual component to capture systematic deviations.
 Early stopping is guided by a validation criterion that balances overall and near-threshold performance.